 Making and breaking esters

-Esters are a derivative of carboxylic acids and formed from the reaction between a carboxylic acid and an alcohol – this is known as esterification.
+Esters are a derivative of carboxylic acids and formed from the reaction between a carboxylic acid or an acyl chloride and an alcohol – this process is known as esterification.

 • the reaction is reversible at every step and forms an equilibrium mixture of reactants and products unless the forward direction is forced.
 We can do this by adding an excess of the alcohol, by removing water as it forms with a dehydrating agent such as anhydrous magnesium sulphate or by distilling off the ester as it forms (it is more volatile than either of the reactants).